jtfrey/ht-two-stage-gaussian/README.md

 The `available-chemicals` script does have far more functionality available:

-- CHEMICAL names and name patters can be excluded/included from the list
+- CHEMICAL names and name patterns can be excluded/included from the list
 - The list can be pulled from a text file (one CHEMICAL name per line) rather than by scanning the `../0-chemicals` directory for names

 The command has built-in help that describes the available options in detail: